JohnysPlayz/JohnysPlayz/README.md

 ###

-<p align="center">My name is John, a new coder that just tests shi-.
+<p align="left">My name is John, a new coder that just tests shi-.
 I started from Python and  im looking forward to learning more coding languages.
 I also like going out with my friends.</p>

 ###